 Water is a vital resource to Santa Barbara County.
 The availability, quality and cost of water in this area have greatly influenced the economy and the community.
 Like other areas with limited water supplies, county residents must manage resources carefully and supplement local supplies with water from other regions.
 County water sources are diverse and the facilities and programs established to manage those supplies are complex.
-To understand more about the unique hydrology of our county, see a map of average county rainfall and the latest water year Santa Barbara County Hydrology Report.
+To understand more about the unique hydrology of our county, see a map of average county rainfall, view current and historic rainfall and reservoir trends, and read the 2020 Water Year Santa Barbara County Hydrology Report.

 County residents obtain their water from several sources: groundwater withdrawal, storm runoff collected in local reservoirs, the State Water Project, and recycled water.
 The county's potable water supply is delivered to the public through a variety of water purveyors: incorporated cities, community service districts, water districts, public utility companies, conservation districts and others.

 For more information on water supply issues in the county, click on the links below.